eugenp/tutorials/spring-security-rest/README.md

 ## Spring Security REST

-This module contains articles about Spring Security in RESTful APIs
+This module contains articles about REST APIs with Spring Security

 ### Courses
 The "REST With Spring" Classes: http://bit.ly/restwithspring